LaiKaiYue/erpApi/README.md

 # erpApi
+***
 ## 1. 安裝composer
-### Locally
-Installing Composer locally is a matter of just running the installer in your project directory.
+>Installing Composer locally is a matter of just running the installer in your project directory.
 See [the Download page](https://getcomposer.org/download/) for instructions.

 ## 2. install package
 ```bash